PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/add-edit-attribute-value.md

 1) Attribute group

-This field is mandatory, and is a drop-down list, when pressed on the drop-down  shows the possible attributes that you can select, that are already created.
-When hovered on "Attribute group", shows the following information about the field: "Choose the attribute group for this value."
+This drop-down lists all the attributes and is mandatory.
+In the case of multistore, it lists only the attributes associated with the store(s) selected as context.
+When the label is hovered, a tooltip is displayed: "Choose the attribute group for this value."

 2) Value